 Prompt Blueprint Message Format

-Each message should be a dictionary with the following structure:
+Each message in a Prompt Blueprint should be a dictionary with the following structure:

 • role: The role of the message sender (user, assistant, etc.).